 CPI helps stakeholders understand the contribution the polyurethane industry and its products make to society through advertisement placements, articles and websites.

-There are three types of CPI membership: Steering Membership, General Membership and Associate Membership.
+There are four types of CPI membership: Steering Membership, General Membership, Associate Membership and Affiliate Membership.

 Steering Member.
 Steering members set the annual budget, make dues assessment determinations, and make policy decisions for CPI.
 The Steering Committee is comprised of companies that produce or sell in the United States diisocyanates or polyols (including but not limited to polyether, polyester and any other polyols with net sales to third parties in the United States of $10 million or above) used in polyurethane production.
 Additive suppliers that produce and sell polyurethane additives used in diisocyanates, polyols or polyurethane resins in the United States that elect to join the Steering Committee are eligible for membership.

 General Member.
 General members have responsibility for conducting the activities of CPI.
 General Membership is comprised of companies that produce or sell in the United States polyurethane additives used in diisocyanates, polyols or polyurethane resins including companies with net sales to third parties in the United States of polyols (including but not limited to polyether, polyester and any other polyols) of less than $10 million.
 Companies in the General Member category may elect to join the Steering Committee and pay the Steering Committee annual dues.